abartoha/brtc/README.md

 - If oyu don't set Administrator, the system will prompt `Failed to Run Script`

 ### Linux:
-- Linux users shoudl eb apt enough to do it by themselves
+- Linux users should be apt enough to do it by themselves
 - Ok, maybe a hint? https://unix.stackexchange.com/questions/425394/how-can-i-get-a-binary-from-a-py-file